oci-hpc/oci-openfoam-workshop/README.md

 	</details>
 	1.5.
 In the <b>Configure Variables</b> section, do the following for the appropriate field:
 	- Select a Compartment where you have permissions to manage the resources that are mentioned in the [Prerequisites](#workshop-prerequisites) section.
-	- Paste the contents of your SSH Public Key file.
+	- Paste the contents of your SSH public key file.
 	<p></p>
-	The default location of your SSH Public key file on your machine is <b>~/.ssh/id_rsa.pub</b>.
+	The default location of your SSH public key file on your machine is <b>~/.ssh/id_rsa.pub</b>.
 You can copy these contents to your clipboard from your Mac OS local machine by executing:
 		<p></p>
 	<pre>
 	pbcopy &lt ~/.ssh/id_rsa.pub